 Spending time in nature does something very positive, constructive, and healing to us.
 It is a catalyst for peace and tranquility.
 As we sit in the predawn darkness and watch the sun come up and the world come alive, something in us comes alive.
 We experience the hope and glory of a new beginning.
-And as the sun sets in the evening and lights the sky on fire, we can’t help but to feel the calming satisfaction of a restful end.
+And, as the sun sets in the evening and lights the sky on fire, we can’t help but to feel the calming satisfaction of a restful end.

-It’s in the wilderness that the lovely tune of songbirds evokes sweetness in our hearts, while an encounter with a dangerous beast fills us with instant respect.
+It’s in the wilderness that the lovely tune of songbirds evokes sweetness in our hearts, while an encounter with a dangerous beast or life threatening weather fills us with instant respect.
 The tenderness of a mother with her young reminds us of the universal power of love.
-The caressing sound of the ocean waves, the trickling of a mountain stream, and the hypnotic trance of the rain lapses our souls into a state of Divine calm.
+The caressing sound of the ocean waves, the trickling of a mountain stream, and the hypnotic trance of the rain lapses our souls into a state of divine calm.
 Our troubles and fears are gently washed away and our hearts purified.
 The fascinating mystery of the stars and the antiquity of the moon summons forth an appreciation of the eternal.
 Admiring the seemingly simple lives of wildlife brings us comfort and escape, as we wish our hectic lives were only so peaceful.

-These are the experiences I strive to capture by means of my photography.
-My goal is to reflect the Divine art that is all around us in the natural world.
-I hope to share with you a priceless moment in time, an experience that has only come around once and can never be repeated exactly the same.
-I willingly journey far off the beaten path to achieve these goals.
-But please keep in mind, doing so often comes with a steep price!
+These are the experiences I strive to capture and express by means of my photography.
+My goal is to reflect the divine art that is all around us in the natural world, which many never have the privilege of witnessing.
+I hope to share with you a priceless moment in time, an experience that has only come around once, and can never be repeated exactly the same again.
+I willingly journey far-off the beaten path to achieve these goals.
+But, please keep in mind, doing so often comes with a steep price!